gabyshrivastava/All-Python-Tasks-/README.md

 # All-python-Tasks-
-All python tasks will be uploaded in this repository
+All python tasks given by Vinay sir will be uploaded in this repository